ngangao/lol-omics/README.md

 ## Validated on real data

-Six real GEO cohorts were run through LOL during development — spanning a strong positive result, a clean null, two cases where a confound (class imbalance, tissue-type mismatch, repeated samples per patient) had to be caught and controlled for, a multi-class cohort with an important label-circularity caveat, and a case where a real
+Six real GEO cohorts were run through LOL during development.
+They include a strong positive result, a clean null, two cases where a confound (class imbalance, tissue-type mismatch, repeated samples per patient) had to be caught and controlled for, a multi-class cohort with an important label-circularity caveat, and a case where a real